epfl-ada/ada-2023-project-padawans/README.md

   - Conduct statistical tests (like t-tests or ANOVA) to see if there are significant differences in ratings between the two categories.

 **Proposed Timeline**
-Step 1 - Answer to the five questions and give **Organisation within the team**
+  1. Step 1 - Answer to the five questions and give enough proofs (eg. plots, stats, etc...)
+One question per person
+  2. Step 2 - Merge all findings and create a story out of them, and go deeper if an interesting thing is found
+  3. Step 3 - Create the website and add the story

+**Organisation within the team**
+Step 1 - 17.11 to 24.11
+Step 2 - 24.11 to 01.12
+Step 3 - 01.11 to 08.12